 Some argue that exponential growth of computer power and the use of parametric design will lead to a golden age of form making and problem-solving.
 Yet the rise of parametrics as a mode of constructing complex geometries is not a breakthrough but, as Doug Spencer argues, a representation of neoliberal fiction and the flow of spatialised capital.
-Rather than the imagined utopia of human progress it has morphed into a dystopia; literally a ‘bad place’.
+In part this is as a result of the role of the designer as a genius creative, rather than as a co-designer who embraces technology as a tool for efficiency, calculating complex material streams and reducing CO2 emissions.
+Rather than the imagined utopia of human progress, it has morphed into a dystopia; literally a ‘bad place’.
 Time and again the architect imagines a future free of contingencies and consequences and thus remains guilty of propagating the myth of self-determinism.
-As biologist David Graber stated as far back as 1989, writing a review of Bill McKibben’s latest book, ‘The End of Nature’: “We have become a plague upon ourselves and upon the Earth… until such time as Homo sapiens should decide to re-join nature.”
+As biologist David Graber stated as far back as 1989, writing a review of Bill McKibben’s latest book, ‘The End of Nature’: “We have become a plague upon ourselves and upon the Earth… until such time as Homo Sapiens should decide to re-join nature.”
 There is no time for nostalgia or looking back, but rather time to commit to future generations and confront the present for all those yet to come.

 Patchworks

-The narrow gaze of western architecture sees the build environment as a triumph of order, beauty and form.
+The narrow gaze of western architecture sees the built environment as a triumph of order, beauty and form.
 And yet our suburbs, peri-urban edges and rural backwaters are none of these.
-In a myriad of ways the global south shows the most likely trajectory of our city making; a patchwork of materials that have been repaired and re-used.
-Originality is not, as much architectural theory suggests, a prerequisite for good design but rather the old expression of modernism itself.
+In myriad ways the global south shows the most likely trajectory of our city making; a patchwork of materials that have been repaired and re-used.
+Originality of form is not, as much architectural theory suggests, a prerequisite for good design but rather the old expression of modernism itself.
 The act of collage and composition is therefore a more organic and natural process that assembles and reconstructs fragments into wholes and does not abandon the emotional resonance of the past but transfigures it.
 This sense of entanglement occupies the intuitive space of the creative imagination reflecting the lived experience of millions.
-Such a model places emancipatory practices at the forefront of the conversation; ones that are less about aesthetics and originality for the sake of it, and more about an approach to rehabilitation, longevity and resilience.
+Such a position places emancipatory practices at the forefront of the conversation; ones that are less about aesthetics and originality for the sake of it, and more about an approach to rehabilitation, longevity and resilience.
 This jumble of miscellany is no tidy kit of parts and more parts of a bio-degradable kit yet to be repurposed through resourceful design.

 Towards an Ecological Civilisation